Destruction of opium at Humen: Destruction of opium

 Lin's initial plan called for the transport of the seized opium under Chinese guard to Lankit Island (Longxue Island), some 5 mi south of the Bogue forts and 35 mi from Canton.
 However, he agreed that men assigned by Elliot could instead carry out the task.
 Deng Tingzhen together with Lin arrived at the Bogue on 11 April.
 According to a Chinese account of events, at this point Lin offered three catties of tea for every one of opium surrendered.
 The Jardine Matheson clippers Austin and moored in the river and began the transfer of opium in their holds but rough waters forced them to relocate to Chuanbi Island further down river and close to the Shajiao Fort (沙角炮台) outside Humen Town.
 By 21 May 1839, 20,283 chests had been unloaded at Chuanbi.
 Pleased with the outcome, Daogguang sent Lin a roebuck venison to symbolise an imminent promotion and a hand-written scroll inscribed with the Chinese characters for good luck and long life.
 On 24 May, all foreign merchants previously involved in the opium trade received orders from Lin to leave China forever.
 They departed in a flotilla under the command of Charles Elliot, who by now had become persona non grata with the British government for his acquiescence to Chinese demands.

 Lin then set about destroying the seized opium.
 After encircling the site with a bamboo fence to prevent theft, three stone pits, lined with wood, were dug into which was poured the seized opium along with lime and salt.
 Once the pits had been filled with sea water, labourers mixed salt into the irrigated opium burning pond before pouring in the stolen opium and quicklime.
 When lime reacts with water, it produces high temperatures that dissolve certain opium.
 The pond water is released into the sea as the tide recedes.
-On the 23rd, 19,187 boxes and 2,119 bags of opium, totaling 2,376,254 kilogram, were burned.
+On the 23rd, 19,187 boxes and 2,119 bags of opium, totaling 2,376,254 kilograms, were burned.

 When the task was finished, the American missionary, Elijah Coleman Bridgman, who witnessed events, commented: "The degree of care and fidelity, with which the whole work was conducted, far exceeded our expectations ..."